Accountability

 Domestic prosecutions in Ukraine

-When the MATRA project began in July 2020, Ukraine’s legislation was not aligned with international criminal law.
-In addition, few actors had any experience in investigating, prosecuting or adjudicating international crimes prior to 2014.
-Moreover, the crimes that had been brought to court have generally been charged as domestic crimes or as terrorism related offences.
-Such characterisation fails to account for the special nature of these crimes and contributes to a sense of impunity for perpetrators of international crimes committed on Ukrainian territory.
+When the MATRA-Ukraine project began in July 2020, Ukraine’s legislation was not aligned with international criminal law.
+Few actors had any experience in investigating, prosecuting or adjudicating international crimes prior to 2014.
+Moreover, the crimes that had been brought to court had generally been charged as domestic crimes or as terrorism-related offences.
+Such characterisation failed to account for the special nature of the international crimes occurring.

 Ukraine and the ICC

-Although Ukraine has not ratified the Rome Statute, and thus is not a state party to the ICC, the Ukrainian government accepted the jurisdiction of the ICC regarding crimes committed on Ukrainian territory from 21 November 2013 to 22 February 2014.
-Later that year, the preliminary investigation of the ICC was expanded to include events from 20 February 2014 onwards.
+The Ukrainian government accepted the jurisdiction of the ICC regarding crimes committed on Ukrainian territory from 21 November 2013 to 22 February 2014.
+The preliminary investigation of the ICC was later extended by a second declaration submitted under Article 12(3) of the Rome Statute to include events from 20 February 2014 onwards.

 The ICC’s Office of the Prosecutor (OTP) assessed that by 30 April 2014, “the intensity of hostilities between Ukrainian government forces and anti-government armed elements in eastern Ukraine had reached a level that would trigger the application of the law of armed conflict and that the armed groups operating in eastern Ukraine […] were sufficiently organised to qualify as parties to a non-international armed conflict” (para.
 266).
 In addition, the OTP assessed “that direct military engagement between the respective armed forces of the Russian Federation and Ukraine, indicated the existence of an international armed conflict in eastern Ukraine from 14 July 2014 at the latest” (ibid.).
 Moreover, it concluded that there is a reasonable basis to believe that a series of war crimes and crimes against humanity were committed on Ukrainian territory.
 In 2020, the OTP sought to assess the admissibility of potential cases that would be the focus of a full investigation.